functioner/bitcask/README.md

 ./bin/run.sh --client
 ```

-Note that the client is just an example.
+Note that the client is just an example (random read or write).
 You can easily modify the code and implement your own client.

 ## Design

+The `bitcask` folder contains the implementation of the KV store.
+The `app` folder contains applications using the bitcask library.
+When `value` is null, then `put(key, value)` means delete the key.

 There are 4 main components in this bitcask implementation.
 1. network service: based on Java JMI.
 Code files: `KVStoreStub.java` and `KVStoreRemote.java`